ubAI6689/github2file/README.md

 - Download and process files from a GitHub repository
 - Support for both public and private repositories
-- Filter files based on programming language (Python or Go)
+- Filter files based on programming languages (Python, Go, Markdown, Bash, Dockerfile)
 - Exclude certain directories, file types, and test files
 - Remove comments and docstrings from Python source code (optional)
+- Keep the README.md file (optional)
 - Specify a branch or tag to download from (default: "master")

 ## Usage